 |Technique||Subtechnique(s)||Tactic(s)||Level of Coverage|

 Windows Event code 7036 from the System log identifies if a service has stopped or started.
 This analytic looks for “Windows Defender” or “Windows Firewall” that has stopped.

 log_name == "System" AND event_code == "7036" param1 in ["Windows Defender", "Windows Firewall"] AND param2 == "stopped"

-- Description: from an administrative user powershell console, run the Stop-Service command
+From an administrative user powershell console, run the Stop-Service command.

 Stop-Service -displayname "Windows Firewall" Stop-Service -displayname "Windows Defender"